FullStaQD/architecture/docs/scenario-based-analysis/quantum-machine-learning.md

 3. Residual Network (ResNet)
     - Trained ResNet Backbone uses the image data to extract the features of an image
-    - Creates a feature vector and forwards the Principal Component Analysis
+    - Creates a feature vector and forwards the Principal Component Analysis (PCA)

 4. Principal Component Analysis (PCA)
     - Due to the limitation in the number of qubits, this step reduces the number of features in the feature vector